-Teresa Mangum is a professor in the Department of Gender, Women’s, and Sexuality Studies and director of the Obermann Center for Advanced Studies at the University of Iowa.
-She has published her research on 19th-century British women writers, human-animal relationships, late life, and the public humanities in numerous venues including a monograph Married, Middle-brow, and Militant: Sarah Grand and the New Woman Novel and an edited collection of articles, A Cultural History of Women: Volume 5: The Age of Empire, 1800-1920.
-She is a co-P.I. on the Andrew W. Mellon Foundation grant, Digital Bridges for Humanistic Inquiry: A Grinnell College and University of Iowa Partnership and co-editor of the University of Iowa Book Series, Humanities and Public Life.
-Mangum serves on several national boards, including those of the National Humanities Alliance and the consortium Imagining America: Artists and Scholars in Public Life.
-In 2014, she was awarded the UI Faculty Distinguished Achievement Award for Excellence and Achievement Among Women.
+Teresa Mangum has published her research on 19th-century British women writers, human-animal relationships, late life, and the public humanities in numerous venues including a monograph Married, Middle-brow, and Militant: Sarah Grand and the New Woman Novel and an edited collection of articles, A Cultural History of Women: Volume 5: The Age of Empire, 1800-1920.
+She is co-primary investigator on the Andrew W. Mellon Foundation grant Humanities for the Public Good and recently concluded co-directing another Mellon-funded project, Digital Bridges for Humanistic Inquiry: A Grinnell College and University of Iowa Partnership.
+She is co-editor of the University of Iowa Book Series, Humanities and Public Life.
+Mangum serves on several national boards, including those of the National Humanities Alliance and the Consortium of Humanities Centers and Institutes.
+She received the Faculty Distinguished Achievement Award for Excellence and Achievement Among Women in 2014.